nagnitin/Task-Mate/README.md

 ```

 ## 🚀 Deployment
-The app can be easily deployed using platforms like Vercel, Netlify, or Lovable.
+The app can be easily deployed using platforms like Vercel or Netlify.

 ## 🤝 Contributing
 1. Fork the repository